anna-ce/LHASAadvanced/README.md

 # OJO Bot

-This is a prototype for NASA.
+This is a prototype data processor/publisher for NASA.

 Pat Cappelaere	Vightel		pat@cappelaere.com